tenzir/tenzir/web/docs/connectors/sqs.md

 serverless applications.
 The `sqs` loader reads bytes from messages of an SQS queue.
 The `sqs` saver writes bytes as messages into an SQS queue.

-The `sqs` connector uses short polling by default, querying only a subset of the servers—based on a weighted random distribution—to determine whether any messages are available for inclusion in the response.
-Add the `--poll-time` option to activate long polling, which helps reduce your cost of using SQS by reducing the number of empty responses when there are no messages available to return in reply to a message request.
+The `sqs` connector uses long polling, which helps reduce your cost of using SQS by reducing the number of empty responses when there are no messages available to return in reply to a message request.
+Use the `--poll-time` option to adjust the timeout.

 ### `<queue>`